Research: from community assembly to ecosystem management

 The Ecology & Biodiversity Group investigates the ecological mechanisms that regulate biodiversity and the ecosystem services provided by living communities in interaction with atmosphere, water and soil.
 We have developed a multidisciplinary research framework aimed at unraveling, identifying and quantifying the factors that determine community assembly, involving both the movement of organisms (dispersal) and subsequent environmental filtering.
 We then assess how community composition and biodiversity predict ecosystem services such as carbon sequestration, water safety, plant growth and disease suppression.
 We take an integrated approach considering above- and belowground species interactions toward identifying how, and to what extent, different components of biological diversity are regulated and how changes in any component impact ecosystem functions.
 We use a combination of laboratory, phytotron, greenhouse and field experiments, long-term field monitoring and modelling across a range of ecological, spatial and temporal scales.
 We pay special attention to the movement of organisms and above- and belowground species interactions, from the 'micro' to the landscape scale.

 Our group’s mission is to understand and predict biodiversity and ecosystem functioning in a changing world, with special focus on impacts of changing climate, land use and hydrology.
 We apply the results of our studies to assess impacts of global change and provide guidelines for ecosystem management and restoration and species conservation.
 As such, the group’s research spans the range from purely fundamental to strategically applied.
 Our research is embedded in Utrecht University’s strategic theme Sustainability, sub-theme Water, climate & ecosystems and focus area’s Future Food and Future Deltas.
-Also, our group is part of Utrecht University’s Academy for Ecosystem Services and host of the Prince Bernhard Chair for International Nature Conservation.
+Also, our group is part of Utrecht University’s Academy of Ecosystem Services and host of the Prince Bernhard Chair for International Nature Conservation.

 Main research lines